JoePassanante/WaveGame2019/README.md

 curriculum.
 Although it is impossible to get “workplace” experience in an academic setting, you will experience some issues that do occur in the workplace.
 The project you are working on is on-going.
 A previous project team has created software that you will continue to develop.
 Your project team will leave what you have created for the next project team.
 This is a typical situation.
-Team members leave and join projects atvarious stages of development,projects may continue to be developed beyond their originallyintended purpose with a new team, and, of course, software must be maintained.
-It is important to be able to figure out what software does when your project teaminherits it, and it is equally as important to leave maintainablesoftware when your project team has completed their work.
+Team members leave and join projects atvarious stages of development, projects may continue to be developed beyond their originally intended purpose with a new team, and, of course, software must be maintained.
+It is important to be able to figure out what software does when your project teaminherits it, and it is equally as important to leave maintainable software when your project team has completed their work.
 You are, in essence, working on an “open source” project.